saucelabs/sauce-docs/docs/dev/cli/appium/real-devices.md

   * Major versions (e.g., `"4"`): by setting a major version, you'd have access to all devices running incremental versions (`"4.1"`, `"4.2"`, `"4.2.1"`, "`4.4.4"`).
 This also extends to minor and point versions (e.g., specifying `"4.4"` will match `"4.4.0"`, `"4.4.1"`).

 ### `deviceName`
 __Description__: specify the name of the device you want to test on, using either static or dynamic allocation, for individual or parallel tests.
-See [Static and Dynamic Device Allocation](https://docs.saucelabs.com/mobile-apps/automated-testing/supported-devices#static-and-dynamic-device-allocation) for detailed instructions:
+See [Static and Dynamic Device Allocation](https://docs.saucelabs.com/mobile-apps/automated-testing/supported-devices#static-and-dynamic-device-allocation) for detailed instructions.
-  * ***Static Allocation***: specify an exact device by setting `deviceName` to the Device ID.
+  * ***Static Allocation***: specify an exact device for your test by setting `deviceName` to the Device ID.
 When using this, there's no need to specify the `platformName` and `platformVersion` because they'll be set by default (i.e., if you include these separately included in your test script, they will be ignored).
   ```java title="Java Example"
   capabilities.setCapability("deviceName", "iPhone_11_13_5_real_us");
   ```